juanjesus-ldo/scene_generator/README.md

        python3 monitoring_generator.py --restart_interval 10 --folder_images /path/to/images
        ```
      - Replace `/path/to/images` with the directory where generated images will be stored.
-     - The `--restart_interval` parameter specifies how many images should be generated before restarting the process.
+     - The `--restart_interval` parameter sets how many images trigger a process restart.

 ---